Skip to main content

 #

 The blog is organised around four categories that carry this thesis across different parts of the Microsoft security stack.
+The first two categories carry the thesis directly.
+The third and fourth ground it in the operational reality of real platforms — because governance architecture only proves itself when it runs.

 Identity & Privileged Access — PIM design at scale across roles, groups, and Azure resources; Conditional Access authentication contexts in practice; RBAC design for tenant isolation in multi-customer deployments; JIT patterns for high-value workloads such as Azure DevOps; the security boundary that role-assignable groups draw around tenant-wide Graph permissions; CA for the new AI-agent identity type.